sciabarra/AgileSites/doc/tutorial/Picker.md

 So to access to the css you need to add the prefix '/cs/blueprint' to the href attribute for link tags.

-Code to use javascript template is slightly more complex.
+Code to use javascript in the template is slightly more complex.
 Plese check the `demo.Wrapper` class for details.

 #####  Next:  [Read Content](ReadContent.md)